Tankiri Ame: Japanese Candy for Clearing Phlegm

-According to some online sources, Tankiri Ame is originally a candy for clearing the throat of phlegm, and it seems that there are a variety of Tankiri Ame candies locally sold in various areas of Japan.
+Based on some online sources, including this, Tankiri Ame is originally a candy for clearing the throat of phlegm.

-Therefore, some local Tankiri Ame candies actually contain herbal extracts like ginger.
+Several regions of Japan locally make it, and some actually contain herbal extracts like ginger.

-According to the ingredient list on the back of the bag, this Tankiri Ame is hand-made only from 3 ingredients, cane sugar, granulated sugar, and starch syrup.
-So with a mild, gentle sweetness, the white candy is simple in taste.
+According to the label, this one is hand-made only with three ingredients, cane sugar, granulated sugar, and starch syrup.

 Where to Buy

-As I mentioned above, Tankiri Ame can hardly be found even in supermarkets in Japan, so if you really want to give it a try, I think the best option is to search and buy it online.
+If you want to try it, I think the best way is to search and buy it online.